openmas-ai/openmas/docs/patterns.md

 ### Key Components

-SimpleMAS implements the Orchestrator-Worker pattern with the following components:
+OpenMAS implements the Orchestrator-Worker pattern with the following components:

 - `BaseOrchestratorAgent`: Base class for implementing orchestrator agents
 - `BaseWorkerAgent`: Base class for implementing worker agents